MkrtichSargsyan/spiral-backend/README.md

 # Spiral Api

-This project is for showing the characters and creatures from the witcher game This project is based on a catalogue of dog clothes

 ## About

 In this application, I have an appointment app for a Spiral's office.
 The user can choose from a list of houses and choose an appointment with the agent who is selling that house.
 The user logs in and signs up to the application using Json Web Token.